TopG85/TopG85/README.md

 I'm currently working on.

-vinelifewilmslow, is a redesign of my friends website, after are first project on HTML and CSS friend asked if I could make some improvements.
+vinelifewilmslow, is a redesign of my friends website, after are first project SAFEGUARDING MATTERS on HTML and CSS.
+My friend asked if I could make some improvements.
 I've used HTML and CSS and Bootstrap it's a single website page with sections, in the future I will add Pyrhon and Django to add CRUD functionality so